yesplease/docs/docs/feed-creator/usage.md

 <p>Extract item description from selected element.
 This is applied within the context of each item selected by the item selector.</p>
 <p>If left empty, the generated feed will not include item descriptions.</p>
 <p>To use an element's attribute value rather than text content, use @attr, for example: 'img @alt'.</p>
 <p>To use the text in the context element itself (element selected by item selector), enter ':scope'.
-At the moment, this only works if entered by itself, ie. you cannot write: `:scope > p`.</p>
+At the moment, this only works if entered by itself, ie. you cannot write: ':scope > p'.</p>

 <h4>Example</h4>
 <p>Given the following HTML, and assuming we've set the item selector to 'div.news .item', to select the desired item description elements we'd pass 'p' as the item description selector.</p>